mnyoshie/ezgrpc2/README.md

   }
 }
 ```
-Question: What is actually `session_uuid`?
-For simplicity, assume it's
-an address pointing to a 16 bytes universally unique identifier, but
+`sesssion_uuid` is an address pointing to a 16 bytes universally unique identifier, but
 this may vary between other systems so it's represented as an opaque type.

-Note: `ezgrpc2_event_free()` invalidates the address at
-`event->session_uuid` and all other members.
-If you want to make
-use of `event->session_uuid`, set it to `NULL` after you've stored
+Note: The address appointed to by `event->session_uuid` belongs
-its address somewhere else, OR you may make a copy of it using
+to ezgrpc2.
+If you want to make a copy of it, you may do so using
 `ezgrpc2_session_uuid_copy()`.
 The lifetime of this copy exists as long
 as the program is running.
 Of course, you would also have manually free
 this copy using `ezgrpc2_session_uuid_free()`.